 Moor Park hosts a variety of events throughout the year.
 From night time bat walks to music festivals, there's plenty to get excited about.

-For details of current park events see our Events Calendar.
+For details of current park events see our What's on.

 Dogs in parks